myint/scspell/README.txt

 be prompted for an action to take:

     (i)gnore
-        Skip to the next match failure, without taking any action.
+        Skip to the next unmatched token, without taking any action.

     (I)gnore all
         Skip over this token every time it is encountered, for the remainder of this spell check session.

     (r)eplace
-        Prompt the user for some text to use as a replacement for this token.
+        Enter some text to use as a replacement for this token, and replace only the token at this point in the file.

     (R)eplace all
-        Prompt the user for some text to use as a replacement for this token, and replace every occurrence of the token until the end of the current file.
+        Enter some text to use as a replacement for this token, and replace every occurrence of the token until the end of the current file.

     (a)dd to dictionary
         Add one or more tokens to one of the dictionaries (see below).

     show (c)ontext
-        Print out some lines of context surrounding this match failure.
+        Print out some lines of context surrounding the unmatched token.

 If you accidentally select a replacement operation, enter an empty string to cancel.